Turning down the tap on new

 No it’s not.
 The fizzy drinks industry are trying to green up their image by telling us that their plastic drinks bottles are recyclable.
 But, in December 2018, Great Britain’s Royal Statistical Society stated that only about nine percent of all plastic ever made has likely been recycled.

 When it comes to plastic, recycling is pretty much a load of rubbish – we’ve been sold a fairy story as explained so well in this article.

 Even with glass and aluminium – recycling is high carbon and expensive compared to reuse, provided a proper reuse system is in place.

 The 9R’s identify the various shades towards a circular economy.

-We believe that there has been too much focus on recycling – and that has lulled people into thinking that single-use is ok.
+There has been too much focus on recycling – and that has lulled people into thinking that single use is okay.

 Multiple studies including Greenpeace’s recent Big Plastic Count have shown how little single use waste actually gets recycled.